ImperialCollegeLondon/ReCoDE-BLE-Neighbour-Discovery-Protocol-nRF52/README.md

 # ReCoDE-A-BLE-neighbor-discovery-protocol-on-nRF52

 <!-- A brief description of your exemplar, which may include an image -->
 This exemplar demonstrates the implementation of a BLE neighbor discovery protocol on the nRF52 platform using nRF Connect for VS Code.
 Each device alternates between advertising and scanning according to a scheduled time pattern, enabling unidirectional or bidirectional neighbor discovery.
 Once a peer is discovered, the device initiates a connection and uses a custom BLE service to exchange data.
-The protocol is designed to balance discovery latency and power consumption, making it suitable for energy-constrained applications such as wearable devices.

 <!-- Author information -->
 This exemplar was developed at Imperial College London by Sabrina Wang in